mscdex/node-imap/README.md

         * **headers** - A Boolean/Array value.
 A value of true fetches all message headers.
 An Array containing specific message headers to retrieve can also be specified. **Default:** true
         * **body** - A Boolean/String value.
 A value of true fetches the entire raw message body.
 A String value containing a valid partID (see _FetchResult_'s structure property) fetches the body/content of that particular part. **Default:** false

+* **removeDeleted**(Function) - _(void)_ - Permanently removes all messages flagged as \Deleted.
+The Function parameter is the callback with two parameters: the error (null if none), the _Box_ object of the currently open mailbox.

+* **addFlags**(Integer, String/Array, Function) - _(void)_ - Adds the specified flag(s) to the message identified by the Integer parameter.
+The second parameter can either be a string containing a single flag or can be an Array of flags.
+The Function parameter is the callback with two parameters: the error (null if none), the _Box_ object of the currently open mailbox.

+* **delFlags**(Integer, String/Array, Function) - _(void)_ - Removes the specified flag(s) from the message identified by the Integer parameter.
+The second parameter can either be a string containing a single flag or can be an Array of flags.
+The Function parameter is the callback with two parameters: the error (null if none), the _Box_ object of the currently open mailbox.

 TODO
 ----